EU talks tough on Turkey, but arms sales go on

 The sanctions "will in no way affect Turkey's determination to continue its hydrocarbon activities" it said.

-They showed "how prejudiced and biased the EU is" and were "ineffective, unrealistic, and unconstructive" it added.
+They showed "how prejudiced and biased the EU is" and were "ineffective, unrealistic, and unconstructive", it added.

-It was also "revealing" that the EU took the decision on the 2016 coup anniversary, amid long-standing Turkish objections that the EU never really accepted Erdogan's version of events - that the putsch was a plot by a US-based cleric called Fethullah Gulen, whose European networks the member states have sheltered.
+It was also "revealing" that the EU took the decision on the 2016 coup anniversary, amid long-standing Turkish anger that the EU never accepted Erdogan's version of events - that the putsch was a plot by a US-based cleric called Fethullah Gulen, whose European networks the member states have sheltered.

 Individual EU ministers spoke out in more strident tones than Mogherini.